-All of that said, if any of your digital assets have a non-digital component to them, your executor will be able to manage the account using an executor’s traditional authority.
-For example, if you do all of your banking online, your executor won't be able access your online account, but he or she will be able to contact the bank through the mail or by walking to a physical branch to request that they close your account.
-And if you bought your car insurance online and pay for it online, your executor will be able to call up the company to cancel your policy, but won’t’ be able to do that through the company’s website.
+If any of your digital assets have a non-digital component to them, your executor will still be able to manage the account using their traditional authority.
+For example, if you do all of your banking online, your executor won't be able access your online account, but they will be able to contact the bank through the mail, or by walking to a physical branch to request that they close your account.
+They'll need to provide some paperwork, such as a certified copy of a death certificate and proof of their authority to act, usually in the form of letters testamentary.

 Similarly, if your digital assets have a monetary value—like an online bank account, seller's account, or gaming account—your executor will be able to demand that the company provide payment to your estate.
 But the company will probably just transfer the money and terminate the account, without allowing executor access as a user.
 Any data—photos, sales history, contact information—might very well be lost.

 So while there are ways for your executor to access some of your digital assets, the access might be slow or inadequate, especially compared to the way you currently access your accounts as a user.

 In some cases, your executor might also be able to get direct access to your online accounts, even if you didn't give them access.
 But it may require significant time and expense, as your executor will have to deal with the probate court as well as each individual company that runs each account your executor needs to access.
 And in some situations, your executor might not be granted as much access to your accounts as they would like.

 As a result, for most people, it makes sense to broadly give your executor the legal power to access your digital assets, as well as the usernames and passwords necessary to log in.
 But if you have privacy concerns, read to the end of this article.

 Giving your executor the ability to access your online accounts is a multi-step process.